 However, if a charity uses a telemarketing company, that company must maintain a “no call” list.
-You can request that your name is placed on that list.
+You can request that your name be placed on that list.
 It will only cover that particular charity, however.

 What Should You Do to Avoid Getting Scammed by Telemarketers?

 - Hang up!
-If you hate telemarketing calls, the best thing to do is simply hang up immediately.
+If you hate telemarketing calls, the best thing to do is hang up immediately.
 Or hang up should the call go badly.
 I recently hung up on a political fundraising call because the caller deluged me with her pitch without even asking if this was a convenient time to call me.

 - Ask the caller if he works for a telemarketing company or if he is a volunteer or staff member of the charity.
 You will likely feel more inclined to give to a volunteer than a professional telemarketer.

 - If the call is from a company, ask the caller how much of your donation will go to the charity.
 The law requires that companies tell you.
 And they do know.
 If the caller says she does not have that information, then terminate the call.